Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Results

 Indeed the $x$-space systematic contaminations illustrated in the right panel of Fig.~\ref{fig:paramCovAndPDFQv_selectFit_p1-6_z2-8_withMatSys_defPriors} appear quite small.
 However, it is more instructive to view the parameterized discretization and higher-twist effects as a function of the two Lorentz invariants of the setup - $\nu$ and $z^2$.

 In the upper left and upper right panels of Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz}, respectively, we visualize the discretization and higher-twist nuisance effects isolated via the fit presented in Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors}.
 The discretization effect, denoted $\mathfrak{Re}\ \mathfrak{Y}^{az}\left(\nu,z^2\right)$, is seen to be, maximally, on the order of $1-2\%$ for the shortest values of $z/a$ included in the fit - namely, $z/a=2,3$, with the strongest effect for $\nu\sim5-6$.
 But given that the $z/a=2,3$ data extend up to Ioffe-times of $\nu\sim2-3.5$ for the momenta at our disposal, the fit would suggest a short-distance discretization effect at the sub-percent level (cf. lower left panel of Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz}).
 We do note that despite the apparent smallness of this effect, it is an important one to control and remove, as the effect, if left unaccounted for, would impart a statistically significant shift in the precise low-$p$ data.
-The net higher-twist effect on the other hand, denoted $\mathfrak{Re}\ \mathfrak{Y}^{t4,t6}\left(\nu,z^2\right)$, shown in the upper right panel of Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz} is observed to be consistent with zero for all considered $z/a$ subject to the constraint $\nu\lesssim6$; it is only for $\nu\gtrsim6$ that a non-trivial higher-twist effect is detected by the fit for $z/a\gtrsim5$.
-By design the ratio in Eq.~\eqref{eq:rpitd2} will cancel the leading higher twist contributions in the small $\nu$ limit.
-Nevertheless the parameterized power corrections in $z^2$ are observed to be numerically small over a broad range of Ioffe-time.
+The net higher-twist effect on the other hand, denoted $\mathfrak{Re}\ \mathfrak{Y}^{t4,t6}\left(\nu,z^2\right)$, shown in the upper right panel of Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz} is observed to be small but non-zero across all Ioffe-times for all $2\leq z/a<8$; it is only for $\nu\gtrsim4$ that a non-trivial higher-twist effect is detected by the fit for $z/a\gtrsim2$.
+By design the ratio in Eq.~\eqref{eq:subopt-reduced} will cancel the leading higher twist contributions in the small $\nu$ limit, so it is reassuring to find the parameterized power corrections in $z^2$ to be numerically small over a broad range of Ioffe-time.
 However, unlike the discretization effect, the parameterized leading-twist and power correction signals become comparable in precisely the interval for which the $\mathcal{O}\left(z^{2n}\Lambda_{\rm QCD}^{2n}\right)$ nuisance effects are largest.
 As illustrated in the lower right panel of Fig.~\ref{fig:realPITD_selectFit_p1-6_z2-8_withMatSys_defPriors_nuisanceViz}, for $\nu\gtrsim8$ the leading-twist and $\mathcal{O}\left(z^{2n}\Lambda_{\rm QCD}^{2n}\right)$ effects are indeed of similar magnitude.
 Since the maximal reach in Ioffe-time of this calculation is for $\nu_{\rm max}\simeq9.42$, we can be assured the $\mathfrak{Re}\ \mathfrak{Y}\left(\nu,z^2\right)$ signal is dominated by the leading-twist contribution we aim to isolate, with the power corrections a relatively small effect that we parameterize and remove.
 That said, just as different experimental processes are subject to different power corrections when analyzed in a factorization framework, it is of crucial importance to quantify where the power corrections of the reduced pseudo-ITD become appreciable.
 Despite the na\"ive ab-initio expectations from the size of the scale $z^2$, empirically our data is consistent with the NLO evolution formula with small and effectively zero power corrections.